-Citation: Adapted from the Care Note of the same name, by Kay Talbot, PhD. http://www.onecaringplace.com/
+Citation: Kay Talbot, PhD; www.carenotes.com

 Grieving is hard work and can feel overwhelming.
 It takes longer and requires more energy than most people imagine.
-Even when family and friends care deeply, they may find it difficult to support each other.
+Even when family and friends care deeply, they may find it difficult to support each other through grief.
 A grief counselor can help you keep your balance, tolerate the difficult phases of grief, and celebrate your gains.